globelabs/gl-docs/README.md

 ###Resources and URIs

-OneAPI LBS may be accessed via a RESTful API.

 A RESTful API utilises HTTP commands GET in order to perform an operation on a resource at the server.
 This resource is addressed by a URI; and what is returned by the server is a representation of that resource depending on its current state.

-HTTP GET  commands is  used in OneAPI GSMA  LBS.
-The URIs of the resources are:
+HTTP GET commnand is used in these resources below:

 ### LBS Query